Family of suspect in attack on London Muslims say they are devastated

 Security Minister Ben Wallace said the man was not known to the security services and police said they believed he was acting alone.

-They were carrying out searches of addresses in Cardiff where the vehicle hire firm that rented out the van was based.
+They were carrying out searches of addresses in Cardiff where the vehicle hire company that the van was rented from was based.
+(Reporting by Michael Holden; Editing by Andrew Heavens)